 - Attach the servo wires to the receiver and make sure they are going the right direction.

 - Use the remaining velcro to attach the battery inside the nose shoulder at the bottom.
 You may want to wait to permanently mount the rx or battery till you have balanced the model, shifting these two around slightly will help avoid nose weight.
+You can remove the receiver case to save weight if needed to balance the model.

 - Use a black sharpie to add panel lines if desired